The Only Apartment Moving Checklist You’ll Ever Need

 4 Weeks Out: Tackle the Tiny Details

 Congratulations!
 You’re halfway through your apartment moving checklist — and about a month away from your new apartment!
 It’s time to get down to business.
-You know all the small stuff that falls in the cracks?
+You know all the small stuff that falls through the cracks?
 Nope, not this time.
 This is the week you’re going to tackle the tiny stuff, and it’s going to have a big payoff.

 Handle Service Requests